hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 distributing new encryption keys to the cluster, retiring old encryption keys, and changing the keys used by the cluster to encrypt messages.

-Because Consul utilizes multiple gossip pools, this command will only operate against a server node for most operations.

 Consul allows multiple encryption keys to be in use simultaneously.
 This is intended to provide a transition state while the cluster converges.
 It is the responsibility of the operator to ensure that only the required encryption keys are installed on the cluster.
-You can ensure that a key is not installed using the `-list` and `-remove` options.
+You can review the installed keys using the `-list` argument, and remove unneeded keys with `-remove`.

 With the exception of the `-init` argument, all operations performed by this command can only be run against server nodes, and affect both the LAN and